Cloud Chamber Track Visibility Calculator

 Supersaturation Gradient

-Here P_{sat} is the saturation pressure computed by an Antoine equation.
+Here Psat is the saturation pressure computed by an Antoine equation.
+The full pressure contrast is much larger than the local supersaturation visible in a small hobby chamber, so the calculator scales the pressure ratio by the entered alcohol fraction and compresses it into a practical visibility index.
 Values greater than one indicate supersaturation, a prerequisite for track formation.
-The more dramatic the ratio, the thicker the vapor fog blanketing the bottom of the chamber.
-In practice, ratios above about 1.2 produce reliable tracks.
+The more dramatic the index, the thicker the vapor fog blanketing the bottom of the chamber.
+In practice, index values above about 1.2 produce reliable tracks.
 This calculator uses constants for isopropyl alcohol, a common choice because it has a high vapor pressure and low freezing point.

 Estimating Ionization and Track Length

 When a charged particle traverses the chamber, it loses energy primarily by ionizing molecules along its path.
-The energy loss per unit mass thickness, dE/dx, for a minimum ionizing particle in air is roughly 2 MeV per g/cm^2.
-To translate this into a geometrical length, we divide by the gas density \rho.
+The energy loss per unit mass thickness, or stopping power, dE/dx , varies sharply by particle type.
+A minimum-ionizing muon in air is near 2 MeV per g/cm^2 , while a low-energy alpha particle can lose energy hundreds or thousands of times faster.
+To translate energy loss into a geometrical length, the calculator divides by both stopping power and gas density \rho .
 The density of the vapor-laden air can be estimated with the ideal gas law adjusted for temperature.
 The particle’s total energy E then yields a visible track length:

-This simplification assumes the particle starts near the bottom of the chamber.
-Low-energy electrons produce short, curly tracks, while high-energy muons slice straight through.
-A 5 MeV alpha particle in air with density 0.0012 g/cm3 would carve a track around 2 cm long.
-If the chamber height is less than this, the track appears truncated at the floor, a common sight in small setups.
+This simplification assumes the particle starts near the visible layer and uses the stopping power you enter.
+Low-energy electrons produce short, curly tracks, high-energy muons usually cross the chamber, and alpha particles tend to make short, dense tracks.
+A 5 MeV alpha particle in air with density 0.0012 g/cm3 and an effective stopping power around 2000 MeV/(g/cm2) would carve a track of about 2 cm.
+If the chamber height is less than the estimated range, the track appears truncated at the floor, a common sight in small setups.

 Droplet Density and Visibility